 Victorian London in the fog

-The Victorian mania for collecting and cataloguing flora and fauna gave rise to the home Acquarium, also inspired by Charles Darwin’s long sea voyage, and the fiction of Jules Verne.
-Whatever was underwater in the sea -- or even Loch Ness -- became an object of both speculation and fascination, and it grew stylish for wealthy homes to display miniature ocean bottoms in fancifully designed acquariums such as those you see here.
-The illustration of one in a solarium is probably closest to the one described in the glassed-in atrium of Lady Gainsborough’s home in this story, although hers was much larger.
-The orange one is a true Victorian specimen, of the late 19th century in Chinoiserie which reflects also the Engligh Victorian new passion for all things Asian.
-The round, disc like acquarium below dates later, from 1924, but the stand is distinctly Victorian in style.
+The Victorian mania for collecting and cataloguing flora and fauna gave rise to the home aquarium, also inspired by Charles Darwin’s long sea voyage, and the fiction of Jules Verne.
+Whatever was underwater in the sea -- or even Loch Ness -- became an object of both speculation and fascination, and it became stylish for wealthy homes to display miniature ocean bottoms in fancifully designed aquariums such as those you see here.
+The third, an illustration of one in a solarium is probably closest to the one described in the glassed-in atrium of Lady Gainsborough’s home in this story, although hers was much larger.
+The orange one is a true Victorian specimen, of the late 19th century decorated in Chinoiserie which reflects another fad for all things Asian.
+The round, disc-like aquarium dates later, from 1924, but the stand is distinctly Victorian in style.

 Belle the Pet Leopard

-Belle, of this story might have looked like this beauty who escaped from his pet enclosure in Cornwall in 2019 and killed several sheep before being caught in a fox trap and returned to his owner - who used to keep the poor beast in a garden in London.
+Belle, of this story might have looked like this beauty - a "clouded leopard" who escaped from his pet enclosure in Cornwall in 2019 and killed several sheep before being caught in a fox trap and returned to his owner - who used to keep the poor beast in a garden in London.

 Clouded leopards, like this one, are now among the rarest animals on the endangered list.
 Leopards, by all reports, do not make good pets, they are not completely tameable even when hand reared by humans.
 But wealthy and eccentric people have always gravitated toward unusual pets.
 Here is Josephine Baker, star of the twenties and thirties with her pet cheetah (Cheetahs have spots; Leopards have rosettes)